Tohono Oʼodham Community College

-Tohono Oʼodham Community College (TOCC) is a public tribal land-grant community college in Sells, Arizona.
-TOCC's student body is 88 percent American Indian/Alaskan Native.
-Tohono Oʼodham Community College serves approximately 216 students (61 percent female; 39 percent male).
-The college's faculty and staff is 57 percent American Indian, half of whom are Oʼodham.
+Tohono Oʼodham Community College (TOCC) is a public tribal land-grant community college in Haivana Nakya, Arizona.
+As of fall 2023, TOCC's student body was 96 percent American Indian/Alaskan Native.
+Tohono Oʼodham Community College serves approximately 1174 students (80 percent female; 20 percent male).
+As of 2012, the college's faculty and staff was 57 percent American Indian, half of whom were Oʼodham.

-Although it is a public institution open to students of all backgrounds, the school maintains a deep connection to the Tohono Oʼodham culture.
+Although it is a public institution open to students of all backgrounds, the college maintains a deep connection to the Tohono Oʼodham culture.
 As a tribal college, TOCC places a special emphasis on not only serving the educational needs of its local residents, particularly the Tohono Oʼodham Nation, but also preserving and transmitting the Oʼodham Himdag (cultural way of life).
 As part of their curriculum, all students are exposed to the Himdag, which encompasses a wide array of traditional beliefs and practices of this native group.

 History

 TOCC was founded in 1998 when the Tohono Oʼodham Nation chartered TOCC in Sells, Arizona.
 The tribe's career center formerly provided associate degrees and a variety of certificates.
 TOCC began accepting students two years later, with classes accredited through an intergovernmental agreement with Pima County Community College District in Tucson, AZ.
 TOCC was fully accredited by the North Central Association of Colleges and Schools in February 2003.
 The following year, the college was designated a land-grant college alongside other tribal colleges originally designated in 1994.